 2. Consider using a curriculum

 Let’s face it, designing your own curriculum or trying to work out what each child should be learning is no easy task!
-Why not try approved and endoresed curriculums that schools use.
+Why not try approved and endorsed curriculums that schools use.

 Talk to people in your community who homeschool and find out what they are using.

-Consider supplementing your curriculum with part of another one like a faith-based curriculums.
+Consider supplementing your curriculum with part of another one like faith-based curriculums.